nf-core/website/markdown/developers/review_checklist.md

 ## Do: Documentation {#documentation}

-- Documention is only on the pipelines website (not pointed to other places, e.g. not read the docs )
+- Documention is only on the pipelines website (not pointed to other places, e.g. not readthedocs )
 - Is documentation sufficiently described (`usage.md`, `output.md`, `nextflow_schema.json`)?
   - nextflow_schema.json: check if types are correct and that `default` and `enum` are used where applicable
 - Are there any typos in the documentation (`usage.md`, `output.md`, `nextflow_schema.json`)